-Partners and trustees work to keep the pension promise.
+Partners and trustees work to keep the pension promise for existing and future members.
+(2022)

 5.1.4.5.
 Guidance

 - (a) FPSE has an obligation to ensure the relevant policies of the Federation are being fulfilled. - (b) Within requirements of fiduciary duty, FPSE-appointed trustees are expected to advance the goals of the Federation. - (c) FPSE has oversight of its partner representatives and its trustees; FPSE has a responsibility to remove trustees or representatives who fail to perform their duties.